espocrm/documentation/docs/administration/config-params.md

 * adminNotificationsNewVersion – `true` – notifications about new versions in admin panel;
 * adminNotificationsNewExtensionVersion – `true` – notifications about new extension versions in admin panel;
 * emailReminderPortionSize – `10` – how much email reminders can be sent at once (as of v7.0.0);
+* notificationsMaxSize – `5` – how much in-app notifications is shown when the notification panel is shown up;
+* notificationsCheckInterval – `10` – an interval between checks for new notifications (actual only if web socket is not enabled);

 ### Emails